Digital Guardian DLP Review and Best Alternatives

 Why do we recommend it?

 Spirion Sensitive Data Manager competes in a crowded market because it is an on-premises data loss prevention system.
-The on-prem delivery model still seems to be the winner for DLP systems.
+The on-premises delivery model still seems to be the winner for DLP systems.
 The eDiscovery module in this package is called AnyFind and it operates continuously to register new data instances for protection.

 The data classification module is called Watcher.
 While it assesses data instances, it also scans for system weaknesses, so it is also a vulnerability manager.
 It examines your access rights system and sets all of your user accounts’ permission levels.
 Then, it recommends new account permissions and new user groups.